markprzepiora/kant/README.md

 ApplicationController if you wish.
 It adds a couple of methods:

-- A `current_access_control` method, which simply returns `AccessControl.new(current_user)`.
+- A `current_access_control` method, which simply returns `AccessControl.new(current_user)` (a class which are you are expected to provide).
 You can override this if you need to, for example, choose which access control class to use based on the current user's role.
 See the source code for an example.
 - It delegtes `can?(...)` and `accessible(...)` to `current_access_control`.
 - It adds an `authorize!(...)` method, which delegates to `can?(...)`, being a no-op if `can?` returns true, but raising a `Kant::AccessDenied` exception if